fedesilva/seq-step/docs/Design.md

 ## Pattern, Voices and Steps.

-  A track can have several patterns, all of different metrics.
+  A track can have several patterns and each pattern can have different metrics.

   A track can have more than one voice, allowing polyphony for synths and multiple instruments for drums.
 A drum track has a fixed note for each voice, a synth track has potentially a